+4.12 Porches

-Replacing boxed-in gutters and downspouts with metal gutters and downspouts.
-4.12 Porches A porch is a covered approach to a doorway that generally spans more than one bay on a façade.
+A porch is a covered approach to a doorway that generally spans more than one bay on a façade.
 A stoop is a small entrance porch.
 Porches and stoops are character-defining features of historic buildings.
 As with other elements of a historic building, removing or radically changing a porch can diminish the historic character of the entire building.

 The porch structure itself includes the landing and other elements, which support the roofed open area.
-Ornamentation, such as turned or sawn wooden balusters, fretwork, and columns, helps to define the character of most porches, along with size, scale and placement.
+Ornamentation, such as turned or sawn wooden balusters, fretwork, and columns, helps to define the are only appropriate on non-contributing structures.
+Boxed or built-in gutters and downspouts should not be replaced but repaired as needed, adhering to the original design features and using original materials whenever possible.